• Recipes

 • Tomato soup is perfect for a light starter or dinner, or lunch, along with a wedge of your favourite crusty bread, crackers, oatcakes, vegan cheese or plain scones, American biscuits or cornbread.

-• Or enjoy with a tasty sandwich or vegan cheese toastie.
+• Or enjoy with a tasty sandwich, vegan cheese & cracker plate, or a tasty vegan cheese toastie.

 Nutrition